Answers To 21 HIPAA Dental Questions You Were Afraid To Ask

 Why HIPAA?

-Previous to HIPAA some employees would lose benefits when changing jobs.
+Previous to HIPAA being enacted, some employees would lose benefits when changing jobs.
 In 1996 HIPAA was originally signed into law to help solve this problem.
-The goal was to protect workers from losing health insurance in between jobs, reduce health care fraud, and protect patient health information.
+Since then, of course, HIPAA has grown to encompass more than the transition of benefits.
+The original goal was to protect workers from losing health insurance in between jobs and reduce healthcare fraud.

 What Is HIPAA?

 HIPAA stands for Health Insurance and Accountability Act.
 It’s a federal law to protect patient health information from being disclosed without the consent of the patient.
+All covered entities must ensure that their collection, storage, and use of patient information adhere to federal standards enumerated under HIPAA.
+Today, the Department of Health and Human Services (HHS) oversees the proper enactment of HIPAA regulations.

 What Is PHI?

-- A breach or being hacked
+- A data breach or being hacked

-- Losing a device that has PHI on it – simple solution is to use this app
+- Losing a device that has PHI on it

 - Dishonest employees accessing files